ctrllevi/ctrllevi.github.io/_posts/2020-12-25-vulnhub-ctf4.md

 VRFY root
 250 2.1.5 <root@ctf4.sas.upenn.edu>
 ```
-# Port 80 - HTTP
+### Port 80 - HTTP
 We can browse to the victim's website by simply typing the IP address into the search bar.
 It takes us to a website titled `Professor Ehks Center for Data Studies`.
 We can click onto various links that take us to different pages.

 (When coming back to this CTF, I realised there was another issue we could exploit, which was an LFI.
 We were able to print out files in the url `http://________/index.html?page=../../../../../../etc/passwd%00`.
 This also gave us the users that were on the machine)

 When browsing to the `Blog` page, we can see there are four entries.
 Each link takes us to a blog page.
 The interesting thing in this is the `id=_` query in the URL, it changes when we browse to different blogs.

-(Image of changing ids)

 From this, we know there has to be a back-end database that sorts these queries.
 We can confirm that this is a SQL database, by adding a `id='` to the URL.
 This will give us an error message:

-(Image of error)

 We can enumerate SQL services using `SQLmap`.
 We can bring up the help page using `sqlmap -h`: